Last Updated on October 18, 2021

 If you’ve been reading this website for a while, you know that traveling by train is by far my favorite way to travel.
 My train trip around Europe in 2015 was one of the travel highlights of the year for me, riding the rails in Sri Lanka was what made the country so special for me, and even though I thought I might lose my life on the roller coaster ride that is a train trip in India, I still believe it was one of the most authentic travel experiences I had there.

-And while I’ve taken train rides in places all over the world, all over Europe, in Thailand, in the U.S. and in Peru, to name just a few, there are still about a dozen amazing train journeys on this planet that I really want to take.
+And while I’ve taken train rides in places all over the world, all over Europe, in Thailand, in the U.S. and in Peru, to name just a few, there are still about a dozen amazing train journeys in the world that I really want to take.

-Today, I am sharing the five most epic train rides in the world with you – if you are, like me, a fan of train travel, you need to put these on your travel bucket list:
+Today, I am sharing five of the best train rides in the world with you – if you are, like me, a fan of train travel, you need to add these train journeys to your travel bucket list:

 1 The Rocky Mountaineer, Canada